Our Services

 The goal is not to panic—but also not to ignore symptoms that persist.

 If you notice a lump, monitor it briefly, but do not delay care if it grows, changes, or is accompanied by other symptoms.
-You may also consider starting with a free online tool such as a symptom checker for a lump in the neck to organize your concerns before visiting your doctor.
+To help you prepare for your doctor's visit and understand whether you need immediate care, you can check your child's symptoms using Ubie's free symptom checker for a lump in the neck to get a better sense of possible causes and recommended next steps.

 Neuroblastoma is more than just a lump—it is a cancer that forms from immature nerve cells when genetic changes disrupt normal development.
 It most often affects young children and can range from mild to aggressive.